nasoviva/minishell/README.md

 # minishell
-This project is about creating a simple shell
+This is command project about creating a simple shell